top of page

 This level is designed for young skaters who have little to no experience on skates.
 It uses the Snowplow Sam curriculum and will develop preliminary coordination and strength to maneuver on the ice.
 This class is designed for skaters who are 8 years old and younger, who have never skated before.
 Skaters may start as young as 3 years old, though they must be excited to skate, be potty trained, and comfortable being in a class independently.

-Skaters who complete Intro to Skating (Snowplow Sam 2) will advance to Basic 1 or Hockey classes.
+Skaters who complete Intro to Skating (Snowplow Sam 1 & 2) will advance to Basic 1.

 Basic Skills